Isa-chueh/intro-to-AI-group-6/README.md

 Alternatively, the Google Colab project is available at  https://colab.research.google.com/drive/1sT8u_En_PO6oVbx9r6BZwN46BGEIruye?usp=sharing.

-The data files of the 25 courses can be viewed in the [data](data) folder.
+The PDF files of the 25 courses can be viewed in the [data](data) folder.

 ## File Structure